 The funding matrix for each school-based health center (SBHC) in West Virginia is different, due to the unique resources and needs in each community.
 Most SBHCs in the state receive some funding from the West Virginia Bureau for Public Health's Division of Primary Care (WV BPH).
-However, health centers cannot rely solely on WV BPH as new funding is not available.
+For those providing direct mental health services, many receive grants from the Sisters of St. Joseph Health and Wellness Foundation.
+However, health centers cannot rely on these sources as new funding is currently not available.
 They must strive for a diverse funding base comprised of foundation, community, insurance, school, and private sector sources.